Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

-# Software-Assesment-Task-1
+# Software-Assessment-Task-1
-## Data Science Assement Task
+## Data Science Assessment Task

 ## Design

-#### Task Definiton:Objective
+#### Task Definition:Objective

-To enable users to view Astornomy Picture of the day and query Near Earth Object Web Service.
-The program aims to give users infomation about space and in particular astroids.
-It caters to those with an intreast about space and who are wanting to learn more.
+The objective of my program is to enable users to view NASA data, allowing easier access to space data and allowing space enthusiasts to interact with the wide variety of data supplied.
+My program allows users to see the Astronomy Picture of the day (APOD) and query Near Earth Object Web Service(NeoWs).
+The APOD is a fun snapshot that highlights the breathtaking astronomy photography of others which highlights an astronomical idea or event and it builds public interest in space.
+Neows gives real time extensive data about the hundreds of objects that wizz past our earth every week.
+The program aims to give users information about space and in particular asteroids.
+It caters to those with an interest in space and who are wanting to learn more.

 ### Functional Requirements (What the system should do)
-- Users must be able to retrive data that is displayed in a logical and simple way in the user interface.
+- Users must be able to retrieve data that is displayed in a logical and simple way in the user interface.
-- Users should be able to request  Astornomy Picture of the day and/or Near Earth Object Web Servics.
-It would allow users to see the all of the astoroids in a table with a the results of each, the size  and  and a graph for the number of notificaitions a day
+- Users should be able to request an Astronomy Picture of the day and/or Near Earth Object Web Service.
+It would allow users to see the all of the asteroids in a table with a the results of each, the size  and  and a graph for the number of notifications a day
 - Users should be able to see the history of the requests made with the program.
 - The app should allow users to look for specific data using an API.
 -
 ### Non functional requirements
 - The system should be responsive and complete all actions within 2 seconds
-- The system should be availble 98% of the time.
+- The system should be available 98% of the time.
-- It needs to be intuative and simple to navigate to a basic internet user
+- It needs to be intuitive and simple to navigate to a basic internet user
 - It should detect user errors such as spelling or unexpected inputs.
 It should account for the use of upper- and lower-case characters.
-It should handle errors and excepeptions gracefully and prevent run-time errors.
+It should handle errors and exceptions gracefully and prevent run-time errors.
-- The system should work on a wide variety of windows devices.
+- The system should work on a wide variety of Windows devices.
-### Specificaitions
+### Specifications
 #### Functional Specifications
-The user needs to able enter diffrent parameters to adjust the results of the program.
+The user needs to be able enter different parameters to adjust the results of the program.

-The sytem needs to be able to accept user inputs and will need to display infomation from the NASA API in a logical way through a GUI.
+The system needs to be able to accept user inputs and will need to display information from the NASA API in a logical way through a GUI.
 This will include graphs, images, text and tables.

-At the program's core it needs to Astrony picture of the day (APOD)data and be able to view Astroids that are close to earth with the NeoWs data.
+At the program's core it needs Astronomy picture of the day (APOD)data and be able to view Asteroids that are close to earth with the NeoWs data.
 The program should allow users to navigate between their results by using a simple GUI.

 The user will interact with the program with a flask GUI and the readme will provide all of the .
 The GUI will be easy to navigate for all users.

 I will list the potential errors that users may run into and given them solutions in the readme file.The errors will be displayed in the terminal and on the website in a concise and clear way.
-The program will be reliable and shouldn't run into any errors due to extensive testing and debuggingthat are not in the readme.
+The program will be reliable and shouldn't run into any errors due to extensive testing and debugging that are not in the read me.
-#### Non-functional Specificaitons
+#### Non-functional Specifications

 Performance

-The system needs to be as efficent as possible, I'm aiming that all pages/program parts load under 5 seconds.
+The system needs to be as efficient as possible, I'm aiming that all pages/program parts load under 5 seconds.
 Users want fast websites and we need to keep the GUI as fast as possible.
-We can ensure that the program remains fast by optimising our code and removing unnesary parts.
+We can ensure that the program remains fast by optimising our code and removing unnecessary parts.

 Useability / Accessibility

 The user interface will designed to be "idiot proof" and is relatively simple for anyone to operate.
 It won't require much coding knowledge and the
 README keeps it simple and explains install and run the program.
 It also explains the purpose of the program.
-The read me will be clear and gives the users all the knowledge they need to use the program.
+The read will be clear and give the users all the knowledge they need to use the program.

 Reliability

 I will list the potential errors that users may run into and given them solutions in the readme file.The errors will be displayed in the terminal and on the website in a concise and clear way.
-The program will be reliable and shouldn't run into any errors due to extensive testing and debuggingthat are not in the readme.
+The program will be reliable and shouldn't run into any errors due to extensive testing and debugging that are not in the read me.

 ### Use cases

 Actor: User

-Preconditions: Internet acess, Python installed, NASA API is available
+Preconditions: Internet access, Python installed, NASA API is available

 Main flow:
-1. **Program begining** - User downloads the program requirements and follows the steps to run the program and open the website
+1. **Program beginning** - User downloads the program requirements and follows the steps to run the program and open the website
-2.  **Infomation selction** -  User selects the type of data they would like to view.
+2.  **Information selection** -  User selects the type of data they would like to view.
-3. **Parameter slection** - If applicable the user selects/types in the parameter that would like to search the API dataset for.
+3. **Parameter selection** - The user selects/types in the parameter that would like to search the API dataset for.
-4.**Data Visualstion** System retrives and displays data.
+4.**Data Visualisation** System retrieves and displays data.
 Could display images,tables, graphs or text based on the selection
-5. **Histoy update** Save the current users history in case they want to acess it.
+5. **History update** Save the current user's history in case they want to access it.
-Postconditions: API data is retrieved, the history of the current data is temporaily saved and the infomation is displayed to the user. .
+Postconditions: API data is retrieved, the history of the current data is temporarily saved and the information is displayed to the user. .
 Postconditions: API data is selected and retrieved, and stored/removed successfully.

-Usecase diagram?
+Use Case diagram?
 TBD

 ### Gantt Chart
 ![](Static\images\Gantt-chart.jpeg)

 ### Structure Chart
 ![](Static\images\Structure-chart.png)
 ### Algorithms

-Psudeocode
+Pseudocode
 ```
 BEGIN main()
     choice = 0